the-real-i9/Backend-Topics-Study/Learn/Databases/Normalization.md

 > According to me, <u>normalization can be **achieved common-sense-ically** by </u>

 - **careful examination of where update anomalies may occur** in a relation, and decomposing the relation accordingly. ***Why?*** Because, the whole point of normalization is to prevent update anomalies.
 - Using the clues designated 🎯, in the above sections.
-They'll give you insight as to where to decompose tables.
+They'll give you insights as to where table decomposition should take place.